Fahad-FullStackDeveloper/The-AI-Native-Book-Platform/README.md

 This project is an innovative platform for creating and consuming "living books" powered by AI.
 It leverages a Spec-Driven Development (SDD) approach to build a comprehensive learning experience, starting with a course on "Physical AI & Humanoid Robotics."
 The platform integrates AI at its core, from content generation to interactive user experiences.

+## Hackathon Goals

+This project is being developed as part of a hackathon with the following goals:

+1.  **AI/Spec-Driven Book Creation:** Write a book using Docusaurus and deploy it to GitHub Pages.
+    - **Status:** `In Progress`.
+A Docusaurus book is set up, and content for "Physical AI & Humanoid Robotics" has been generated and structured.

+2.  **Integrated RAG Chatbot Development:** Build and embed a Retrieval-Augmented Generation (RAG) chatbot within the book to answer questions about the content.
+    - **Status:** `In Progress`.
+A Python/FastAPI backend (`/textbackend`) has been initiated, and a frontend `BookChatbot` component exists.

+3.  **Bonus: Signup and Signin:** Implement user authentication.
+At signup, collect user background information to enable personalization.
+    - **Status:** `In Progress`.
+Frontend components for Login/Signup (`/src/pages/login.tsx`, `src/pages/signup.tsx`) and a Node.js authentication server (`/server`) have been created.

+4.  **Bonus: Reusable Intelligence:** Create and use reusable intelligence via Claude Code Subagents and Agent Skills in the book project.
+    - **Status:** `In Progress`.
+The `/textbackend` directory shows a preliminary structure for agents and skills.

+5.  **Bonus: Content Personalization:** Allow logged-in users to personalize chapter content based on their background.
+    - **Status:** `Not Started`.

+6.  **Bonus: Urdu Translation:** Allow logged-in users to translate chapter content into Urdu.
+    - **Status:** `Not Started`.

 ## Tech Stack

 - **Frontend:** [Docusaurus](https://docusaurus.io/), [React](https://reactjs.org/), [TypeScript](https://www.typescriptlang.org/)